Gmanicus/Gameboard/README.md

 ## Hosting

 If you wish to host the bot yourself, feel free to do so.
 It requires Python 3+.
 You will need to create a Pinterest account and enter the details into `credentials.txt`, as well as your bot's token.
-Please do not claim it is your own work however, and leave in the credits.
+However, do not claim it is your own work, and leave in the credits.

 ## Setup